MCPCapital/HarmonizeProject/README.md

 * threading
 * fileinput
 * numpy
 * cv2 (OpenCV) You may have to compile from source depending on your setup.
-First though, try installing it with pip *sudo pip3 install opencv-python*
+First though, try installing it with pip *sudo pip3 install opencv-python* and also install it via apt to pick up all the dependant libraries *sudo apt install python3-opencv*
-* mbedtls (python-mbedtls, may also have to be compiled from source.
+* mbedtls (python-mbedtls) May also have to be compiled from source.
 Use [this](https://github.com/ARMmbed/mbedtls) for Raspberry Pi or other ARM computers.)

 # Installation & Usage